STAY PENDING APPEAL Sample Clauses

 • Administrative Appeals An administrative appeal is a request for us to reconsider a full or partial denial of payment for covered healthcare services for the following reasons: • the services were excluded from coverage; • we determined that you were not eligible for coverage; • you or your provider did not follow BCBSRI’s requirements; or • a limitation on an otherwise covered benefit exists.
 You are not required to file a complaint (as described above), before filing an administrative appeal.
 If you call our Customer Service Department, a Customer Service Representative will try to resolve your concern.
 If the issue is not resolved to your satisfaction, you may file a verbal or written administrative appeal with our Grievance and Appeals Unit.
 If you request an administrative appeal, you must do so within one hundred eighty (180) days of receiving a denial of payment for covered healthcare services.
 The Grievance and Appeals Unit will conduct a thorough review of your administrative appeal and respond within: • thirty (30) calendar days for a prospective review; and • sixty (60) calendar days for a retrospective review.
 The letter will provide you with information regarding our determination.

-• SCHOOL ACT APPEALS 1.
-Where a pupil and/or parent/guardian files an appeal pursuant to Section 11 of the School Act and Board By-law of a decision of an employee, or in connection with or affecting such an employee:
+• SCHOOL ACT APPEALS Where a pupil and/or parent/guardian files an appeal under the School Act (Section 11) and Board by-law of a decision of an employee covered by this Agreement, or in connection with or affecting such an employee,

 • Notice of Appeal In the event that an employee who has been laid off out of seniority order believes the decision based upon performance and/or qualifications is incorrect, the employee may request that the Association appeal the Sheriff’s determination.
 If the Association finds there is good reason to believe that the Sheriff has erred in his decision, it may appeal through the process set forth in this Article.
 Such appeal shall be filed within five (5) working days of delivery of the layoff notice to the employee.